tzolov/vagrant-pivotalhd/blueprints/README.md

 ###### Blueprints
 > defines the logical structure of a cluster, without needing informations about the actual infrastructure.
 Therefore you can use the same blueprint for different amount of nodes, different IPs and different domain names.

-To get you started a couple of predefined blueprints are provided: [hdfs-hawq-only-blueprint.json](hdfs-hawq-only-blueprint.json), [springxd-hdfs-yarn-zk-hawq-blueprint.json](springxd-hdfs-yarn-zk-hawq-blueprint.json) and [all-services-blueprint.json](all-services-blueprint.json) (default).
-You can create your own blueprint and select it through the [Vagrantfile](../Vagrantfile) `BLUEPRINT_FILE_NAME` property.
+Couple of predefined blueprints are provided in the [Predefined Blueprints and Host Mapptings](##-Predefined-Blueprints-and Host-Mapptings) section, but can create your own blueprint file and select it through the [Vagrantfile](../Vagrantfile) `BLUEPRINT_FILE_NAME` property.

 ###### Host Mapping
 > Tells Ambari which blueprint it shoud use and which host should be in which host group.
 With the attribute `blueprint` you can define the name of the blueprint.
 Then you can define the hosts of each host group. e.g. we define the host `phd1.localdomain` to be in `host_group_1` of `blueprint-c1`

-Several predefined host-mapping files are provided: [2-node-simple-hostmapping.json](2-node-simple-hostmapping.json), [3-node-springxd-hostmapping.josn](3-node-springxd-hostmapping.json) and [4-node-all-services-hostmapping.json](4-node-all-services-hostmapping.json) (default).
+Several predefined host-mapping files are provided in the [Predefined Blueprints and Host Mapptings](##-Predefined-Blueprints-and Host-Mapptings).
 You can build your own host-mapping file and select it through the [Vagrantfile](../Vagrantfile) `HOST_MAPPING_FILE_NAME` property.

+###### Stacks
+Currently the following stacks are supported:
+* PHD3.0 - PivotalHD 3.0 + Ambari 1.7
+* HDP2.2 - Hortonworks 2.2 + Ambari 2.0.1

 _Note: All custom `blueprints` and `host-mapping` files must be stored in the `/blueprints` subfolder!_